timkuijsten/wiresep/README.md

 # WireSep

-## A privilege separated implementation of WireGuard for OpenBSD
+## Privilege separated implementation of WireGuard for OpenBSD

 Features:
 * Privilege separation, long-term secrets in a separate process